A billiards-like dynamical system for attacking chess pieces: The discrete dynamical system for fairy chess

-We see that any trajectory in $\calR$ can be obtained by alternately applying $s_1$ and $s_2$ to an initial point $\bfb$.
-In other words, every trajectory is of the form
+We see that any trajectory segment in $\calR$ can be obtained by alternately applying $s_1$ and $s_2$ to an initial point $\bfb$.
+In other words, every trajectory segment is of the form

-Critical to our study of periods of counting quasipolynomials are both the points on trajectories $T = [\bfb_1, \ldots,\bfb_l]$ and points on the interior of $\calR$ where flows that extend a bit on either side of $\bfb_1$ and $\bfb_l$ cross.
+Critical to our study of periods of counting quasipolynomials are both the points on trajectory segments $T = [\bfb_1, \ldots,\bfb_l]$ and points on the interior of $\calR$ where flows that extend a bit on either side of $\bfb_1$ and $\bfb_l$ cross.